-Health assessments required prior to initial entrance into a Fairfield Public School shall include evidence of a Mantoux tuberculin skin test performed after most recent entry into the United States for students entering school in Fairfield from a country with a high prevalence of tuberculosis.
+Health assessments required prior to initial entrance into a Fairfield school shall include evidence of a Mantoux tuberculin skin test performed after most recent entry into the United States for students entering school in Fairfield from a country with a high prevalence of tuberculosis

 Countries with a high prevalence of tuberculosis include those identified as such by the Connecticut Department of Public Health.
-The school nurse will inform you of countries that are identified as high prevalence countries.
+Refer to corresponding Administrative Regulations.